lucasdu2/compsci-readings/Problems With ACID and 2PC.md

 guaranteed to commit.
 Blocked transactions can, in turn, block other transactions, etc. which could cause a traffic jam.
 - Below is a quote from the post that does a good job summarizing 2PC's problems:
-> o summarize the problems we discussed above: 2PC poisons a system along four
+> To summarize the problems we discussed above: 2PC poisons a system along four
 dimensions: latency (the time of the protocol plus the stall time of conflicting transactions), throughput (because it prevents conflicting transactions from running during the protocol), scalability (the larger the system, the more